Julebord

 Many julebords are characterized by large amounts of food and drink, both traditional and new, hot and cold dishes.
 There is often lively partying and the party can be an important social meeting place for colleagues.
 Julebords are a popular tradition that creates high season for the restaurant industry, the taxi industry and ferry companies during this season.

 Etymology

-The Norwegian word julebord and the Swedish word julbord directly translates as "Christmas table", while the Danish word julefrokost means "Christmas lunch".
+The Norwegian word julebord and the Swedish word julbord directly translate as "Christmas table", while the Danish word julefrokost means "Christmas lunch".